emard/esp32ecp5/README.md

     -rw-r--r-- 1 owner group      22777 Jan  1 00:10 ecp5.py
     -rw-r--r-- 1 owner group       5505 Jan  1 00:13 passthru21111043.bit.gz
     226 Done.

+If you don't see listing similar to this, something is incompatible, try "passive" FTP mode or another FTP client.

 Besides normal FTP commands like "ls", "cd", "mkdir", "rmdir", "put", "get", "del", it also accepts "site" command to program FPGA or upload to FLASH: